cbshiles/KALX-libfms/doc/fms/mathematics.md

 rate legs_.
 The fixed leg pays a fixed _coupon_ at some _frequency_ (monthly, quarterly, semiannually, etc) calculated with a given daycount basis.
-The floating leg pay the then current floating rates at a possibly differenct frequency.
+The floating leg pay the then current floating rates at a possibly different frequency.
 The tenor determines the _termination date_ of the swap.

 Using the notation above, if the calculation dates are $(u_j)$ then